dGxxxx/altv-graffiti/README.md

 - Created using alt:V TextLabels.
 - Place graffiti on almost every wall from the map.
 - You can use hex colors & adding fonts is easy.

-### Known Problems:
-- The spray can is not attached correctly to the player's hand.
-You will need to adjust the values and find the perfect one.

 ### What can be done to improve the code:
 - Create the spray particles from the spray can.